jmblanco22/StudySparkv1/StudysparkFinalPaper.md

 StudySpark fills that gap between what was taught and what actually stuck.
 Instead of re reading a wall of notes and hoping the missing piece turns up on its own, you ask, and you get an answer, not a summary of the whole lecture, but the specific piece you forgot.
 Now you can focus on what you missed and that question you wanted to ask but didn't have the time to ask.
 That's the promise, and it's also why the content behind it can't be something written in advance and handed to you, it has to be generated for the exact gap you have, at the moment you notice it.

 Two scenarios made this concrete for me while I was building it.
-First, similar to the one you just read: you missed a section of class — sick, running late, whatever the reason, but your professor posted the slides and the agenda to Canvas anyway.
+First, similar to the one you just read: you missed a section of classsick, running late, whatever the reason, but your professor posted the slides and the agenda to Canvas anyway.
 You download the PDF, drop it into StudySpark, and go straight to the section you missed.
 What used to mean emailing the professor and waiting, or borrowing a classmate's notes and hoping they're readable and understandable, is now five minutes on your phone before your next class starts.
 The next scenario had me thinking about the week before finals.
 You've been studying hard but for some reason the your memory box can't stay sharp and take in the months of information you're throwing into it.
 Luckily there's an app that allows you to open you phone and while you are on the bus ride back from the library, you skim the sections you'd flagged in your notes.
 Later, minutes before the exam, there's one concept that still isn't sitting right; you pull it up, read the micro lecture on it one more time, and walk in with it fresh.
 StudySpark isn't trying to replace the lecture.
 It's the thing you reach for when one or multiple pieces of the puzzle aren't clicking.

-This report walks through StudySpark in that order: what it actually does today (§2), the technology and the architecture I built it on (§3), the pipeline that generates one micro lecture (§4), what went wrong and what I learned fixing it (§5–6), and where I'd take it next (§7).
+This report walks through StudySpark in that order: what it actually does today, the technology and the architecture I built it on, the pipeline that generates one micro lecture, what went wrong and what I learned fixing it, and where I'd take it next.